Kenneth Lay

 Kenneth Lee Lay (April 15, 1942 – July 5, 2006) was an American businessman and political donor who was the founder, chief executive officer and chairman of Enron.
 He was heavily involved in Enron's accounting scandal that unraveled in 2001 into the largest bankruptcy ever to that date.
 Lay was indicted by a grand jury and was found guilty of 10 counts of securities fraud at trial.
 Lay died in July 2006 while vacationing in his house near Aspen, Colorado, three months before his scheduled sentencing.
 A preliminary autopsy reported Lay died of a heart attack caused by coronary artery disease.
 His death resulted in a vacated judgment.
-Conspiracy theories regarding Lay's death surfaced, alleging that it was faked.

 Lay left behind "a legacy of shame" characterized by "mismanagement and dishonesty".
 In 2009 a list posted on Portfolio.com ranked Lay as the third-worst American CEO of all time.
 (Note: Lay was ranked third-worst behind Angelo Mozilo at second-worst and Dick Fuld at worst overall.)
 His actions were the catalyst for subsequent and fundamental corporate reform in regard to "standards of leadership, governance, and accountability".